VILAS: Exploring the Effects of Vision and Language Context in Automatic Speech Recognition: Experimental setup and Results

 \subsection{Results on Flickr8K}

-As depicted in Table~\ref{tab:flkr8k_main}, in previous works, such as~\cite{Sun2016LookLA} (\texttt{A}-series) and~\cite{Srinivasan2020FineGrainedGF} (\texttt{B}-series), the utilization of visual cues might not yield improvements.
-In~\cite{oneațua2022improving} (\texttt{C}-series), a generic ASR model pre-trained on LibriSpeech is used to initialize the multimodal model, which significantly improves performance on Flickr8K test set.
-However, the comparison between \texttt{C2} and \texttt{C3} shows that visual cues cannot bring further improvements.

-\texttt{D}-series show the results of our methods. \texttt{D1} shows the performance of the basic $M_1$ trained with LibriSpeech ($D_p$). \texttt{D2} and \texttt{D3} show the results of training ViLaS on Flickr8K without and with the visual cues, respectively.
-Visual cues in \texttt{D3} cannot bring any improvements.
-Based on pre-trained basic model $M_1$ in \texttt{D1}, \texttt{D4} and \texttt{D5} fine-tune ViLaS on Flickr8K without and with the visual cues, respectively.
-Likewise, the comparison (\texttt{D4} vs. \texttt{D5}) shows that visual cues bring no extra gains.
-This phenomenon is consistent with \texttt{C}-series results.
-We think that the main input modality to the ASR model is speech, and other modalities are more likely to play the role of auxiliary cues.
+In Table~\ref{tab:flkr8k_main}, PT means pre-training, FT means fine-tuning.
+When \textbf{Model} is marked with ``(PT+FT)", the description of \textbf{Training} refers to the FT process. ``w/ V" and ``w/o V" means with and without visual inputs, respectively.
+F8K is Flickr8K.
+LS refers LibriSpeech to verify the generic ASR ability.
+From Table~\ref{tab:flkr8k_main}, both \cite{Srinivasan2020FineGrainedGF} (\texttt{A}-series) and~\cite{oneațua2022improving} (\texttt{B}-series) show that the utilization of visual cues can not yield further improvements.
+In~\cite{oneațua2022improving}, a generic ASR model pre-trained on LS ($D_a$) is used to initialize the multimodal model, which significantly boosts the performance on F8K. \texttt{V}-series show the results of our methods. \texttt{V1} presents the performance of the basic $M_a$ trained with LS ($D_a$)~\cite{dong2020cif}. \texttt{V2} and \texttt{V3} present the results of training ViLaS on F8K w/ V and w/o V. In \texttt{V3}, visual cues cannot bring any improvements. \texttt{V4} and \texttt{V5} fine-tune ViLaS (initialized by pre-trained basic model $M_a$ in \texttt{V1}) on F8K w/ V and w/o V, while \texttt{V6} and \texttt{V7} use mixed $D_m$ w/ V and w/o V for fine-tuning.
+Likewise, the comparison (\texttt{V4} vs. \texttt{V5} and \texttt{V6} vs. \texttt{V7}) shows that visual cues bring no extra gains, which is consistent with previous studies~\cite{Srinivasan2020FineGrainedGF, oneațua2022improving}.
+We think the reason may be that the main input modality to the ASR model is speech, and other modalities are more likely to play the role of auxiliary cues.
 When the speech is clear enough, other modalities may disturb recognition and cause degradation.
-Finally, we fine-tune ViLaS using mixed $D_m$ without and with the visual cues in \texttt{D6} and \texttt{D7}, respectively.
-Compared with \texttt{D6}, \texttt{D7} maintains the performance (3.4\%) but still brings no gains.
-Comparing \texttt{D3} and \texttt{D5}, we find that pre-training significantly improves ASR performance.
-Comparing \texttt{D5} and \texttt{D7}, we find that mixed-training makes ViLaS better adapt to the test data without visual cues and alleviates the problem caused by the incomplete data.
+Comparing \texttt{V3} and \texttt{V5}, we find that pre-training significantly improves ASR ability.
+Comparing \texttt{V5} and \texttt{V7}, we find that mixed-training makes ViLaS better adapt to the test data w/o V and alleviates the modality incompleteness problem.